Rhodolite/Gem.py.Other/Grow/1/README.txt

         Programming is an art to communicate clearly and concisely to fellow programmers.
         $ cat Vision.py

 CRYSTAL - Commnunity Resoures Yielding Simple Tutorial And Lessons.

     This project will create the Crystal parser.

     We will be defining the Crystal Language, over time.

     The Crystal Language can be translated to multiple other language (python, C, C++, Java, etc).

 NO PARSER, INITIALLY.

-    Instead of starting with a parser, we will use the Python parser, thus our initial code is super small (400 lines).
+    Instead of starting with a parser, we will use the Python parser, thus our initial code is super small (419 lines.
+Actually Only 159 lines if blank lines & comments are not counted).

     The initial language (due to not having a parser) is a little awkward: